Rue de Provence

+History

-Where the road is now, there used to be a little river called "ruisseau de Menilmontant" (Menilmontant brook).
-With the Parisian population increasing, this little river became the two-metre wide Grand Egout (great sewer) in the 17th century.
+Where the road is now, there used to be a little river called the "Ruisseau de Menilmontant" (Menilmontant brook).
+With the Parisian population increasing, this little river became the two-metre wide "Grand Egout" (great sewer) in the 17th century.

-Letters patent on December 15 1770 allowed the banker Jean-Joseph de Laborde to create the Rue de Provence; which would cover the "Grand Egout".
-The width of the road was set at 30 feet, confirmed by two ministry decisions on March 20 1813 and May 21 1823.
+Letters patent on December 15, 1770 allowed the banker Jean-Joseph de Laborde to create the Rue de Provence; which would cover the "Grand Egout".
+The width of the road was set at 30 feet, confirmed by two ministry decisions on March 20, 1813 and May 21, 1823.

 While "Provence" is the name of a region in the south-east of France, the street is actually named in honor of Louis-Stanislas-Xavier, comte de Provence, king of France from 1814 to 1824 under the name of Louis XVIII.

-In 1884, the rue de Provence absorbed the rue Saint-Nicolas-d'Antin, which extended it further west.
+In 1884, the Rue de Provence absorbed the Rue Saint-Nicolas-d'Antin, which extended it further west.